fleschutz/PowerShell/Docs/FAQ.md

 Want to use the PowerShell scripts everywhere on the command-line?
 Then you need to add the Scripts/ subfolder to the search path:

 * **On Linux using Bash:** edit .profile in your home directory and add the line: PATH="$PATH:/path/to/PowerShell/Scripts"
-* **On Windows:** open the environment variables dialogue and add the full path to Scripts/ to the system environment variable "Path"
+* **On Windows:** open Settings > System > About > Advanced system settings > Environment Variables, edit the user's variable "Path", and add the full path to the Scripts/ directory.

 How to use PowerShell in Windows context menus?